 Menhirs were set up to create or amplify such energy-spots or to fix and qualitatively enhance them.
 Many seem to be relay stones, with alignments or energy-leys passing through them, while some seem to be junction stones where energy-leys and alignments join, and others are terminal stones where an energy-ley or alignment stops.

 Remember: ancient site alignments are not the same as energy-leys.
 There is some overlap between them - how much, we do not yet know.
 (See here for more details.)

 Energy-leys have a directional flow while alignments do not.
 Alignments aren't tangible lines, though they are drawn on maps as lines to indicate an alignment.
 Aligned stones seem to co-vibrate, non-locally and independently, yet in some way synchronised along the alignment while having no measurable connection or detectable flow.

 That is, they are tapping into the same deep underground energy-source, to the same heavens and probably to the same human thought-forms and setting of intent.
 Each site was set up in relation to other sites, during the bronze age.
 But menhirs connect energetically across the landscape along energy-leys and sinuous water-related lines, in certain patterns that can be dowsed.
 It is not the case that every menhir was connected to every other menhir - there are clear signs of a patterned circuitry at work, and we have only scratched the surface of understanding it.

 Geomantic locational factors

 Menhirs were erected where they were put for a variety of reasons, and the importance of each differs from stone to stone.
-One or two of these factors will be absent in many individual cases.
-Menhirs were set up for different reasons.
-These are, in no order of importance:
+Various of these factors will be present or absent in the case of different menhirs.

 visual landscape setting - there is a characteristic artistry to this, in terms of what you can see from any site, and how it is seen from other sites or standpoints.
 There is an intuitive elegance to the way many menhirs are located in the landscape;